lowRISC/ot-sca/doc/getting_started.md

 Software required by this repository can either be directly installed on a machine or obtained using the provided [Dockerfile](https://github.com/lowRISC/ot-sca/blob/master/util/docker/Dockerfile).

-**Note**: The Dockerfile may need updating.
-For details, see https://github.com/lowRISC/ot-sca/issues/58.

 #### Installing on a Machine